-Gerber & Holder Attorneys At Law, a top-rated Atlanta workers’ compensation law firm, is proud to support students of all ages and background in their pursuit of higher education by offering a privately funded $1,000 scholarship essay contest to help create opportunity for the next generation.
+Gerber & Holder Workers’ Compensation Attorneys, a top-rated Atlanta workers’ compensation law firm, is proud to support students of all ages and background in their pursuit of higher education by offering a privately funded $1,000 scholarship essay contest to help create opportunity for the next generation.

 In our latest essay contest, we asked students to submit their answers to a controversial question about the rights and safety of American workers.
 We were thrilled to receive over 70 submissions, many of which were well-written and thoughtful.
 Ultimately, the winning essay impressed us with the strength of the argument presented and the high quality of the writing.

 So without further ado, we’d like to present the winning essay of our 2019 scholarship contest, submitted by University of Phoenix graduate student Sheena Stokes.

 Essay question: With all of the dangerous jobs performed by individuals in society today—jobs such as loggers, linemen and construction—who do you think should be responsible for these workers’ safety?
 To whom does the responsibility fall for that worker’s life?

 Workplace safety is essential for every employer in all industries.
 All employees have a desire to work in a safe and protected environment.
 Health and safety are the key factors for all industries in order to promote the wellness.
 It is the duty and moral responsibility of the company to look after the employee’s protection.
 This is why certain laws were passed to ensure the welfare of company employees.